breck7/scrollsdk/readme.md

 - Easily create documents composed of blocks written in different languages
 - No ignored whitespace ensures all diffs are meaningful and reduces merge conflicts
 - No parse errors make it easier to build robust editors
+- Quickly create fast, powerful, high level languages called ETNs
+- Visualize and edit your ETN code in 2 and 3 dimensions using an ETN editor

 Installing
 ----------